 - Criminal Conviction for a violation of New Hampshire State Law prohibiting hazing (e.g., NH RSA 631-7)

-Any member of the College community may file a report against a student or student organization alleging a violation of the Code of Conduct.
-Reports of any alleged policy violation should be filed with the Student Conduct Office as soon as possible, normally within 30 days of either the incident taking place or knowledge of the incident becoming available.
-Extension of this time period may be granted at the discretion of the Student Conduct Office.
+Reports of any alleged policy violation should be given to the Department of Campus Safety, Community Living, or another College Official, normally within 30 days of either the incident taking place or knowledge of the incident becoming available.
+Extension of this time period may be granted at the discretion of the Office of Community Standards.

-Upon receipt of a report the Coordinator of Student Conduct or the hearing officer to which the report is assigned will review the materials and determine what College policies may have been violated and the manner in which the infraction will be addressed.
-These alleged policy violations become the charges which will be brought by the College against the accused student(s) when the matter moves forward through the Conduct System.
+Upon receipt of a report, the Office of Community Standards will review the materials and determine what College policies may have been violated, and the manner in which the infraction will be addressed.
+These alleged policy violations become the charges which will be brought by the College against the Responding Party through the Conduct System.

 It is important to note that the rules of process, procedure, and/or evidence that are applicable to civil and criminal cases do not apply to College hearings.